subvisual/blog/pages/posts/2016/04-april/80-ruby-bits-br-delegation.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/146/image@2x.jpg
 tags:
   - development
+intro: "If you've been writing Object Oriented code for a while (or any code really),"
 ---

 If you've been writing Object Oriented code for a while (or any code really),